mendix/docs/content/refguide/add-on-module.md

 {{% alert type="warning" %}}

-Mendix Studio does not support add-on modules, you will not be able to open the app that uses them in Studio.
+Mendix Studio does not currently support add-on modules, you will not be able to open any apps in Studio that use add-on modules.

 {{% /alert %}}